The Wave (2008 film)

-The Wave (Die Welle) is a 2008 German socio-political drama thriller film directed by Dennis Gansel and starring Jürgen Vogel, Frederick Lau, Jennifer Ulrich and Max Riemelt in the leads.
+The Wave (Die Welle) is a 2008 German socio-political thriller film directed by Dennis Gansel and starring Jürgen Vogel, Frederick Lau, Jennifer Ulrich and Max Riemelt in the leads.
 It is based on Ron Jones' social experiment The Third Wave and Todd Strasser's novel The Wave.
 The film was produced by Christian Becker for Rat Pack Filmproduktion.
 The movie was successful in German cinemas, and 2.3 million people watched it in the first ten weeks after its release.